Who are we?

-The NRA has a commitment to promote shooting and especially to encourage younger shooters to participate in the sport.
+The NRA has a commitment to promote target shooting and especially to encourage younger shooters to participate in the sport.

-Our main aim is to promote and encourage target shooting as a recreational activity and train individuals to become safe and competent shooters.
+We promote and encourage target shooting as a recreational activity and train individuals to become safe and competent shooters.

 Based in our world-renowned Bisley Ranges Complex, we enjoy world-wide recognition as leaders in various forms of target shooting, setting the rules and conduct of shooting for them throughout the United Kingdom and beyond.